ryanjbaxter/ribbon-retryer/README.md

 # Ribbon Retryer

-In Spring Cloud Brixton we do not use the Ribbon `RestClient` to make service requests so you cannot rely on the retry functionality present in that class to reatempt failed requests.
+In Spring Cloud Brixton we do not use the Ribbon `RestClient` to make service requests so you cannot rely on the retry functionality present in that class to reattempt failed requests.

-One solution to this problem is to use Spring Retry in conjunction with Ribbon to add your own retry logic to your applications using Ribbon.
+One solution to this problem is to use [Spring Retry](https://github.com/spring-projects/spring-retry) in conjunction with Ribbon to add your own retry logic to your applications using Ribbon.

 **Warning:**  The above statements only apply when using Ribbon directly in Spring Cloud Brixton.
 If you are using